Blankiet Estate: History

+In 2006, Blankiet became a forerunner in the fight against wine counterfeiting.

 Wine Production

 Blankiet Estate produces annually about 1000 cases of flagship wines under three labels.
 "Blankiet Estate Proprietary Red", a bordeaux blend of Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot.
-Mythicvs, a pure Cabernet Sauvignon, seven times recipient of a 100-point rating and selected by TastingBook.com as the 3rd best Red wine in the world.
+Mythicvs, a pure Cabernet Sauvignon, ten times recipient of a 100-point rating and selected by TastingBook.com as the 3rd best Red wine in the world.
 Rive Droite, the highest New World-rated Pomerol blend of Merlot and Cabernet Franc.
 They also produce about 750 cases of “Prince of Hearts Red Wine,” classified by Robert Parker’s Wine Advocate as a “Napa Valley Super-Second”.
-Lastly, about 750 cases of an estate Cabernet-based entry wine is produced for casual drinking pleasure.
-All varietals are grown, vinified, and bottled at the estate.